5 Shades of gray paint that will totally transform your space!

 The sweet spot between black and white, shades of gray paint offer approachable drama in any room.
 Not as bright as a true white and not as dramatic as a navy or deep black, gray walls are endlessly versatile and a good middle ground.
 Plus, it still plays nicely with a variety of other colors, making it easy to make decor changes over the years without repainting.
 Depending on the hue you choose, it can help brighten a space or can temper an already bright, sun-filled room.
 Here are a few of our favorite shades of gray for walls and some best practice tips on how to use them:

 The best neutral gray paint color

-Seize the Gray: Shown above in a textured gray accent wall from Sana of InsideMyEscapes, this shade is our truest, most perfect gray paint color with no undertones, making it the perfect neutral base.
+Seize the Gray: Shown above, is our truest, most perfect gray paint color with no undertones, making it the perfect neutral base.
 That means it works well with both warm and cool shades, giving you versatility that will outlast your latest comforter and throw pillows.
 Here, the gray bedroom walls let the dark bed frame pop, while still providing a visually interesting background for softer colors like muted pinks and whites.

 The best light gray paint colors

 Penthouse: This light gray paint for bedrooms is more of a “greige” that toes the line between warm and cool, letting it work in a variety of spaces.
 If you’re looking to use a gray as a neutral, steer clear of paints with strong purple or pink undertones.
 They can throw off the rest of the colors in the room because they make too much of a statement.
 A pale greige, this shade is a true neutral that doesn’t feel cold.
 It would look beautiful paired with other neutral hues or can create a subtle backdrop for bolder pops of color.